Skip to the main content.

 A good payroll to revenue ratio ranges between 10-40%, depending on your industry.
 In industries like retail and hospitality, payroll tends to be higher due to labor-intensive operations.
 Conversely, sectors like technology and manufacturing have lower payroll ratios because of the emphasis on automation and specialized skills.

-What percentage of production should payroll be?
+What % of production should payroll be?

 What is the payroll to staff ratio?